fanzy618/goraptor/README.md

 goraptor
 ========

-A RFC 5053 implement written by go .
+A RFC 5053 implement written by go.